+2.1 Background

-- 2.1 Background - In collaboration between the Canadian Network for the Detection of Atmospheric Change (CANDAC) and NOAA Study of Environmental Arctic Change (SEARCH) a suite of surface-based atmospheric instruments has been installed at Eureka.
+In collaboration between the Canadian Network for the Detection of Atmospheric Change (CANDAC) and NOAA Study of Environmental Arctic Change (SEARCH) a suite of surface-based atmospheric instruments has been installed at Eureka.
 Eureka is located on Slidre Fiord on Ellesmere Island at 79.99 N and 85.93 W in the Canadian High Arctic.
-It is the second farthest north weather station in Canada, after Alert which is located at the northern end of Ellesmere Island at 82.52 N on the north side of Slidre Fiord which extends about 22 km eastward from Eureka Sound into the Fosheim Peninsula.
+It is the second farthest northern weather station in Canada, after Alert which is located at the northern end of Ellesmere Island at 82.52 N.

+Figure 1 shows the topographic features in the vicinity of Eureka.
+Eureka is situated on the north side of Slidre Fiord which extends about 22 km eastward from Eureka Sound into the Fosheim Peninsula.
 The Fiord itself is about 4 km wide and Eureka is about 9 km from its entrance.
-Eureka lies at the mouth of a broad valley rising gently to the north.
-About 10 km to the northwest is a ridge roughly 600 m high while ranging from 5 to 10 km to the northeast is another ridge, named Blacktop Ridge, which reaches from 5 to 10 km to the northeast is another ridge, named Blacktop Ridge, which reache heights of about 800 m.
+Eureka lies at the mouth of a broad valley rising gently to the North.
+About 10 km to the Northwest is a ridge roughly 600 m high while ranging from 5 to 10 km to the Northeast is another ridge, named Blacktop Ridge, which reaches heights of about 800 m.
 Both ridges run roughly north-south for about 15 km.